 The orcas are amazing!
 They are known for their high intelligence, curiosity, playfulness, and ability to solve problems.
-But this female killer whale named Kasatka who lives at SeaWorld San Diego takes it one step further: she uses a baitfish to hunt a bird!
+But this female killer whale named Kalia who lives at SeaWorld San Diego takes it one step further: she uses a baitfish to hunt a bird!

 At the beginning of the video, Kalia approaches

 Kasatka was captured off the coast of Iceland on October 26, 1978, at the age of one year.
-She has shown aggression to humans.
+She has shown aggression toward humans.
 In 1993 Kasatka tried to bite a trainer during a show, and again in 1999.
 On November 30, 2006, Kasatka grabbed the same trainer from the 1999 incident, Ken Peters, and dragged him underwater twice during their show.
 The trainer survived with minor injuries.

 Bigger animals typically have bigger masses of brain cells.
-But scientists use brain-weight-to-body-weight ratios as a rough measure of intelligence.
+However, scientists use brain-weight-to-body-weight ratios as a rough measure of intelligence.
 By that measure, human brains, by comparison, are seven times average.
 Orcas’ brains are 2.5 times average — similar to those of chimpanzees.

 Hal Whitehead, a biology professor at Dalhousie University in Nova Scotia, awakened the world of cetacean research in 2001 when he co-authored a controversial paper that suggested no species other than humans are as “cultural” as orcas.